 Most dogs love being outside, but that means annoying, and sometimes dangerous, pests that may choose your pet as their next meal.
-Ask your vet about which flea, tick, and heartworm prevention medicines she recommends for your pooch.
+Ask your vet about which flea, tick, and heartworm prevention medicines they recommend for your pooch.
 The right ones may depend on where you live, your pet's lifestyle, and your budget.
 Some flea and tick meds are pills they swallow, medication you put on their skin, or collars or tags they can wear.

 Is my pet normal?

-This is your chance to ask the doctor if Fido's behavior is just a quirk or a sign that something is going on with his health.
+This is your chance to ask the doctor if Fido's behavior is just a quirk or a sign that something is going on with their health.
 If something seems off, your vet will likely recommend treatments or refer you to a qualified trainer or veterinary behaviorist to solve problems like aggression, anxiety, a lot of barking, urine marking, and other issues.